meerkatzenwildschein/jeboorker/Readme.md

 The folders you've added can be toggled in it's visibility state by File -> Show/hide folder.

 ## Adding new books using Drag and Drop
 You can copy Books simply by Dragging it in the Jeboorker list.
 The book is copied to the same folder as the drop target book is located.
-You can also drag a book from Jeboorker to you favourite file manager.
+You can also drag a book from Jeboorker to your favourite file manager.

 ## Search books using the filters
 Jeboorker provides a filter field at the bottom which allows to filter for keywords.
 You can specify which kind of data should be searched by checking the desired kinds at the filter combobox at the left of the filter text field.
 If no filter is selected the filter is performed to title, author and file name.